 Once a translation is completed, a translator normally runs a Quality Assurance (QA) tool to pick up any mistakes they might have missed.

-When you’ve been focusing on a translation for hours, days or even weeks on end, you inevitably become blind to tiny but crucial details, like a missing number here or an extra space there.
+This is really important because when you’ve been focusing on a translation for hours, days or even weeks on end, you inevitably become blind to tiny but crucial details, like a missing number here or an extra space there.

 In some cases, however, a translator will have to take the time to ensure that the formatting of the original has been preserved.